 The bike that I gave you was green.

 whose – When talking about ownership, this is the possessive relative pronoun that can be used, both for people and animals, and sometimes -in a formal situation- it can also be used for things.

-Sara has a friend whose mom is really friendly.
+Lisa has a friend whose hugs are really good.

 all – refers to the whole amount of things or people

 another – a different person or thing, or an additional one

 He wasn’t the person who brought the cat, it was another.